 Manual bids are the best way to learn about how your advertising money is paying off.
 You can set bids at the ad group level or the keyword level to maintain consistency across your campaign.
 Keep in mind that keyword level gets precedence since the bidding happens on the search query level.

-Use the AdWords Keyword Planner tool to help you research and select keywords for your SEM campaign.
+Use the Google Keyword Planner tool to help you research and select keywords for your SEM campaign.
 Choose keywords that you think your target market will use to look for a product or service like yours, and the Keyword Planner Tool will suggest a reasonable starting bid.

 If you're uncomfortable with Google's suggestion, then start out with an amount that's appropriate for your advertising budget and risk appetite.